 Eating peanut butter won't automatically make your body burn fat.
 However, the monounsaturated fat content can satiate cravings for junk food derived from unhealthy fats.
 The protein and fiber also keeps you full for longer, even preventing the sugar crashes that often lead to binge eating.

 There are other brands of natural peanut butter that don't have separated oils, but they might have other ingredients, such as molasses.
 Often labeled as "no-stir," these supposedly natural peanut butters may also contain added hydrogenated oils to homogenize them and prevent separation.
 An alternative to jarred peanut butter is to make your own out of plain peanuts and a little salt.

 Beyond Peanut Butter

-Despite its benefits, peanut butter also contains saturated fat and a lot of calories.
+Despite its benefits, peanut butter also contains saturated fat and a lot of calories, as described by Harvard Health.
 Minding your portions can go a long way in making sure you gain the most benefit without destroying your weight-loss efforts.
 One serving size is 2 tablespoons.

-- Academy of Nutrition and Dietetics: Choose Healthy Fats
+- Academy of Nutrition and Dietetics: "Choose Healthy Fats"

-- Harvard Health: Why Is Peanut Butter 'Healthy' if It Has Saturated Fat?
+- Harvard Health Publishing: "Why Is Peanut Butter 'Healthy' if It Has Saturated Fat?"